 Guten Tag!
 Bonjour!
 Aw Bissimilaye!

-My name is Gina Sissoko.
+My name is Dr. Gina Sissoko.

 I am a researcher, educator & global citizen.